zhouchenh/secDNS/docs/resolvers/filterAAAA.md

 * Type: `filterAAAA`

-(secDNS v1.1.5+) The `filterAAAA` resolver filters out A resource records in replies from an upstream DNS server.
+(secDNS v1.1.5+) The `filterAAAA` resolver filters out AAAA resource records in replies from an upstream DNS server.

 ## ResolverConfigObject